Lasers for cellulite: do they work?

 This sounds great on paper, but not so much in practice.

 Let me explain.
-Have you ever wondered why mother nature created those collagen ‘tethers’ that keep your skin attached to your deeper tissues?
+Have you ever wondered why mother nature created those collagen ‘bands’ that tether your skin attached to your deeper tissues?

-Exactly: those collagen tethers exist to ensure skin stays put and doesn't glide sideways, like a wobbly fruit jelly.
+Exactly: those collagen tethers exist to ensure skin stays put and doesn't glide sideways or downward, like a wobbly fruit jelly.
 By undercutting what keeps the skin in place, you replace one evil with another: you replace cellulite with wobbly, flabby, loose, saggy skin.

 Given that most women with cellulite already have loose, saggy skin, I don't know what is worse: cellulite with some wobbly skin or less cellulite with very wobbly skin.